-The Drop Zone, a City of Burbank service, does NOT accept paint and most forms of Household Hazardous Waste (HHW).
+The Drop Zone, a City of Burbank universal waste drop off service, does NOT accept paint and most forms of Household Hazardous Waste (HHW).

 ONLY LIMITED QUANTITIES of the following can be accepted at the Burbank Recycle Center:

 Accepted from the Burbank Residents ONLY*